 as will be discussed in Section 4.4.
 It may be that Nuuchahnulth words are generally highly flexible, but that more tokens are needed to see this trend.
 Alternatively, it may be that cer- tain Nuuchahnulth stems are strongly associated with a specific discourse function and thus inflexible, while others are generally flexible.
 This would suggest a probabilistic division of Nuuchahnulth stems into two classes: those that are productively flexible, and those that are not.

 This second possibility would challenge existing analyses of Nuuchahnulth.
 The exis- tence of a productively flexible class of stems would be counterevidence to the many claims that Nuuchahnulth word classes can in fact be clearly defined using selectional criteria such as ability to take possession or the definite suffix (Jacobsen 1979; Davis, Gillon & Matthew- son 2014; Braithwaite 2015).
 Similarly, Nakayama (2001: 57) characterizes word classes in Nuuchahnulth as strong statistical tendencies in discourse.
 For many Nuuchahnulth stems, however, there is no clear prototypical use.
-The data show that many stems are used roughly as equally for predication as they are for reference, making it difficult to assess which use is more basic or unmarked.
+The data show that many stems are used roughly equally for predication as they are for reference, making it difficult to assess which use is more basic or unmarked.

 As the ternary plots for Nuuchahnulth in Figure 4.8 and Figure 4.9 make clear, the distribu- tion of lexical items across functions in Nuuchahnulth differs strongly from that of English.
 For starters, there is very little clustering around prototypical functions in the corners, in direct contrast to English.
 Secondly, Nuuchahnulth shows very little flexibility in the modi- fication direction, but rampant flexibility along the reference-predication axis.
 For the small corpus sample in particular, there is a smooth cline of values between reference and pred- ication.
 Nuuchahnulth stems sit anywhere on a continuum from prototypical referents to prototypical predicates, but none show prototypical modifier behavior.
+(This is so interesting)